If you are looking for the best Dsers Aliexpress dropshipping app alternatives,…

 - Currency conversion draws an average of 2-5% on top of the daily bank exchange rate

-- Payments from clients outside the US attracts a 1% fee
+- Payments from clients outside the US attract a 1% fee

 - $20 applies to your account for all chargebacks